SanderBorgmans/SupportingInformation/2022_XXX_v_p_DiaPhaseStability/README.md

 `python measure_CV.py example.chk`

 As output, the relevant information is printed to the terminal.
 The conversion of the cif files to chk files was performed with CON3F.
 As the collective variable requires atom types to be specified, `define_atomtypes_nohess.py` scripts are present per material which determine and store the atom types in the chk file.
 For the NPN COFs an additional script `adapt_chk.py` is provided, as there certain atoms needed to be replaced by their periodic equivalent for the CV function to work.
 The lattice vectors of each of these materials can be readily accessed from the cif or chk files.

+Aside from the calculation of the CV for each reference structure, scripts were provided to perform a specific umbrella sampling simulation to drive to system towards a specific CV combination

+**input**
+`custom_cv.py`, `init.chk`, `pars.txt`

+**command line**
+python simulate.py cv1 cv2 kappa1 kappa2

+Finally, a script was provided to calculate the system parameters (cell parameters, pore volume, CVs) for a given trajectory file, to provide an overview of how these parameters relate to each other.

+# Complementary 2 - water loading
+To replicate the experimental phase behaviour of COF-300(7), additional simulations were performed with a TIP-4P based force field.
+To this end, the relevant force field files were taken from the supporting information of doi:10.1038/s41563-021-00977-6.
+The US simulations are performed similar to the other US simulations, but the force field is replaced by a GhostForceField, takinjg ghost atoms into account for an adequate representation of the water molecules.
+A script `insert_molecules.py` was provided to generate initial water filled structures.